kltm/how-to-write-an-awesome-issue/README.md

 When playing and starting from level one from the start screen, Mario progresses through the level; after passing the first Mushroom, if Mario touches the ?-brick, there is a chance that the Mario will lose a life.
-This seems to happen about one in every fives tries (see attached video), and does not happen if Mario has not jumped.
+This seems to happen about one in every five tries (see attached video), and does not happen if Mario has not jumped.
 This does not happen if Mario starts from a save point after level one.
 Mario should be able to touch all bricks at any time without affecting